 I approach the medium of social practice as a framework for revisioning and peeling open complexities about who and what we value as a society.
 Rather than approaching a social issue as a problem to be solved, I wish to hold space for dissidence, gray areas, contradiction, and alchemy.
 My work is process and praxis-based and my primary audience are those who are present as participants and co-creators.
-Each project draws from methods originating in established fields of theater, somatic theory, care ethics, and performance art to emphasize face-to-face connections across socio-economic status and cultural, racial, and class barriers.
+Each project draws from methods originating in disciplines of theater, somatic theory, care ethics, and performance art to emphasize face-to-face connections across socio-economic status and cultural, racial, and class barriers.

 Power of the Temporary: Social Art in Spaces of Transitional Living

-Peer-Reviewed Paper, What Will Be: Strategies, Practices, and Performances in Social Art, The University of Lisbon, Portugal, 2019
+Peer-Reviewed Conference Paper, What Will Be: Strategies, Practices, and Performances in Social Art, The University of Lisbon, Portugal, 2019

 Durty Words, pp 166-169, (Edited by Kate O'Shea, Victoria Brunetta) ISBN: 9786100001123

 2013 - 2016